Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Proof of Theorem on the existence of fast traveling wave solutions

 It was shown in \cite{FHR} that this system -- with boundary conditions as in \eqref{BC} -- is solved by \eqref{F:LO}.
 Hence, the $u$-component is strictly increasing and approaching one in the limit $z \ra \infty$ \cite{FHR}.

 In the singular limit $\eps \ra 0$, the critical manifold $S_{\rm F}^0$ \eqref{F:CRIT} is normally hyperbolic and attracting in the fast direction for $u<1$, the asymptotic boundary conditions~\eqref{BC} lie on $S_{\rm F}^0$, and the reduced problem~\eqref{slow-form:p=0} restricted to the critical manifold supports the appropriate heteroclinic orbit (for which $u(z)<1$ for all $z \in \mathbb{R}$).
 Therefore, by applying standard GSPT and Fenichel theory~\cite{F,H,J,K,K15} (see Remark~\ref{R:SIN}), we can conclude that this heteroclinic orbit persists in \eqref{slow-form}-\eqref{fast-form} -- with $p=0$ -- for $0 < \eps \ll 1$.
-Moreover, the persisting heteroclinic orbit is to leading order in $\eps$ given by its singular limit.
+This completes the proof of Lemma \ref{lem:connect}.
+To complete the proof of Theorem \ref{thm_1}, we observe that the persisting heteroclinic orbit is to leading order in $\eps$ given by its singular limit.
 This heteroclinic orbit corresponds to the fast TWs of \eqref{GG-pde} and the fast TWs are thus to leading order given by \eqref{F:LO}.
+This completes the proof of Theorem \ref{thm_1}.

 \begin{rem} The slow problem \eqref{slow-form} and fast problem \eqref{fast-form} are -- both for $p=0$ and $p=1/2$ -- singular along $\{u=1\}$.
 However, $u$ is always smaller than one, and it only approaches one in the limit $z \ra \infty$, see, for instance, \eqref{BC} and \eqref{F:LO}.
 A similar type of singularity is encountered in, for instance, a version of the generalized Gierer--Meinhardt model~\cite{DGK} and the Keller--Segel model~\cite{HvHP}.
 We refer to \cite{DGK} for details on how GSPT and Fenichel theory can be extended to deal with this type of singularity at an asymptotic boundary condition. \end{rem}